 I don’t need to stress the importance of social media to brands, because it should be obvious by now.
-However, the way we, as marketing professionals, view social media, is beginning to shift.
+However, the way we, as marketing consultants, view social media, is beginning to shift.
 Rather than a PR or social agency “owning” the management of a client’s social media channels alone, it needs to be a more integrated experience.
-Several departments (e.g., sales, product development, customer service, etc.) should be collaborating in the social process for it to be truly effective and represent a company accurately.
+Several departments (e.g. sales, product development, customer service etc.) should be collaborating in the social process for it to be truly effective and represent a company accurately.
 Social media in a silo will become a concept of the past.

 More Sophisticated Measurement

 Measurement is an increasingly important part of the job that not even the smartest communications professionals always take into consideration.
 But as clients with budgets big and small are looking more closely at their marketing and PR spends, we must continue to prove ROI if we want a seat at the table.
 As clients expect more from us, we’ll continue to seek out more effective and sophisticated ways to measure traditional media metrics and social media influence.

 Increasing Importance of Mobile Marketing Campaigns

 With the proliferation of smartphones and connected devices and the rapid growth of the applications market, it’s important for brands to stay in tune with their customers’ evolving habits.
 People are using their phones more than ever to help them shop, eat, play and socialize.
 To stay competitive, brands need to figure out where their customers are and how to engage with them in smart, creative ways because there’s certainly no shortage of competition for consumer mindshare in the mobile space.

 I’m sure there are lots more things that we should be tracking as we plan for another exciting year.
 What are the big topics on your mind for 2012?